 The traditional way of receiving tertiary education is by enrolling at a university for a diploma or a degree.
 Not anymore.
-Over the past decade distance learning has grown in popularity as a means of obtaining a qualification.
-To study part-time has become an alternative for many people who are currently employed and wish to further their education.
-If you are not familiar with the concept distance learning and the benefits thereof, then this article is cut out for you especially.
+Over the past decade, distance learning has grown in popularity as a means of obtaining a qualification.
+Studying part-time has become an alternative for many people who are currently employed and wish to further their education.
+If you are not familiar with the concept of distance learning and the benefits thereof, then this article is cut out for you especially.

 One of the main reasons people study in the distance learning mode is that it is a lot less expensive than studying full-time on-campus at a university.
 You will also save money on tuition fees and textbooks as it is included in your course fee.
 There is no need to commute, so students save on gas or public transport costs.
 Another huge benefit in my opinion is that you don’t need expensive accommodation as is the case with full-time students.
 I remember when I was a student, just to find a place to stay that is close to campus was already a mission on its own.

 It is also very convenient as you study in the comfort of your own home, at your own time and at your own pace.
 Although you can attend classes at a learner support centre, it is not compulsory.
 Classes, presentations and even past exam papers are also made available on the website which can be downloaded and read at a later stage when it is convenient for you to do so.
 Students receive their study material via post, courier, e-mail or the internet and assessments are carried out via written assignments.
 At the end of each semester, students will then sit for examinations.